 The Barossa is arguably the epicentre of Australia's wine industry.
 As one of the world's greatest wine regions it is full of history, culture and flavours.
-Home of labels large and small, such as Jacob's Creek, Yalumba and Seppeltsfield, the region has more than 150 wineries and 90 cellar doors, as well as galleries, picturesque villages and markets.
+Home of labels large and small, such as Jacob's Creek, Henschke and Wolf Blass, the region has more than 150 wineries and 90 cellar doors, as well as galleries, picturesque villages and markets.
 There are many opportunities to tailor sumptuous wine and local produce shore excursions.
+Visitors can take a once-in-a-lifetime opportunity to blend their own wine at the Penfolds Winemakers' Laboratory using Grenache, Shiraz and Mataro: the same trio of varieties in the famous Penfolds Bin 38.
+Each visitor is presented with their own personalised bottle of wine to take home.

-Passengers can also visit Maggie Beer's Farm Shop: Maggie is a much loved Australian cook, writer, television presenter and founder of Maggie Beer products.
+Passengers can also visit Maggie Beer's Farm Shop: Maggie is much loved Australian cook, writer, television presenter and founder of Maggie Beer products.
 The shop offers tastings and sales of her full product range, including limited edition seasonal produce.
 Guests can browse amongst her personally selected regional specialty goods, purchase one of her signed books or simply sit back and take in the view.
 Maggie Beer's Farm Shop is a food haven where visitors can enjoy all day picnic food.